cognitedata/inso-bootstrap-cli/README.md

 **Tip:** After running the bootstrap in `deploy` mode, the final part of the output logs will include a "Delete template" section.
 This can be used for copy-paste the item names to the `delete` configuration.

+**Warning**, this template includes **ALL** groups, so please edit carefully before deleting groups like the `oidc-admin-group` that should not be deleted.

 For a complete example of the delete configuration, see the `configs/test-bootstrap-delete-example.yml`.

+Improvement to the delete template and validation of the delete_or_deprecate-configuration is being worked on.

 # Development / Contribute